jacobneu/alleycat/README.md

 # Alley Cats and Boxes
-A free textbook on modal logic and relational category theory.
+A free textbook on allegories, category theory, and modal logic.

 ## Instructions
 ### Document